mrdandelion6/Learn-JavaScript-/README.md

 ## Contents
 - `notes.js`: Dive into my detailed notes on various JavaScript concepts.
-- `index.html` and `index.js`: These files were created for testing purposes during my learning process and may not be particularly useful.
+- `index.js`, `index.html`, and `style.css`: These files were created for testing purposes during my learning process and may not be particularly useful.
 - `compare.java`: This was created for comparing Java code syntax and behaviour against JavaScript during my learning process and may also not be particularly useful.

 ## Interactive Site